newrelic/nri-snmp/README.md

 ## Testing

-To run the test run
+To run the tests execute

 ```bash
 $ make test